Brexit Is Becoming Dangerously Undemocratic For The UK

 On Thursday June 23, the British public made a historic decision.
 In large part to control divisions in his own political party, Prime Minister David Cameron called a referendum on the country’s membership of the European Union.
-To the shock and surprise of almost every commentator, the result was a 3% majority in favor of leaving the EU.
+To the shock and surprise of almost every commentator, the result was a three percent majority in favor of leaving the EU.

 The Brexit victory was touted as a triumph of democracy.
-A popular slogan for the “leave” campaigns was that the country needed to “Take back control.”
+A popular slogan for the “leave” campaigns was that the country needed to “take back control.”
 Strangely enough, since then Brexit has become a fundamental challenge for British democracy.
 Brexiters have campaigned relentlessly against anyone who doubts the wisdom of the most extreme forms of Brexit, while the government has attempted to stifle democratic debate at every turn.

 The Win Was A Close Thing

-It’s traditionally very difficult to get the British public to turn up for a vote, but in this case turnout was an impressive 72.2 percent.
+It’s traditionally very difficult to get the British public to turn up for a vote, but in this case, turnout was an impressive 72.2 percent.
 Out of over 33 million votes, 51.9 percent of the British electorate voted to leave the EU.
 Brexiters have argued that this result, with over 17.4 million people choosing Brexit, gives them the greatest popular mandate for a political decision in British history.
 As significant as the numbers may be, the reality is that the case is probably overstated.
 After all, the second most popular mandate was undoubtedly the vote in favor of remaining in the EU, with 16.1 million choosing that option.

 Meanwhile, it’s worth stressing that this was what’s called an advisory referendum.
 The results were not binding upon the government.
 Rather, they were seen as an indication of the people’s will, to then inform democratic debate in Parliament.
 Both sides of the campaign were aware of this, but it suited them to ignore that fact.
 Brexiters argued that this was a historic vote to determine Britain’s place in the world, while those in favor of remaining stressed the economic disaster awaiting the country if it chose to Brexit.
 Ultimately, this created the false sense that the referendum result was irresistible.